 There are two final recommendations yet to be implemented.
-The first is for legislative amendments to give the Panel the power to publish Code-regulated documents on its website.
+The first is for legislative amendments to give the Panel the power to publish Coderegulated documents on its website.
 This will facilitate electronic access to information by the public.
-The second recommendation is for a further amendment to the definition of unlisted Code company to remove the term 'share parcels' to align with section 199 of the Companies Act 1993.
+The second recommendation is for a further amendment to the definition of unlisted Code company to remove the term 'share parcels' to align with section 199 of the Companies Act.
 The Panel is working with MBIE officials to ensure these recommendations are included in a future bill.
-Unlisted companies with 50 or more shareholders and 50 or more share parcels that do not meet either the asset or revenue threshold are no longer subject to the Code.

-The Panel completed two policy projects during the year.
+The Panel started two policy projects during the year.